godbout/kindaVim.docs/README.md

 # Why kindaVim

-Because Vim moves anywhere?
-That's fucking cool.
+Because Vim moves anywhere is fucking cool.
 And also kV makes using the keyboard more consistent on the whole macOS, where sometimes CTRL-P/CTRL-N go up/down lists, but sometimes it doesn't.
 Thanks Apple.